Mioooon/PyDriveRecorder/README.md

 - Python 3.7 or higher
 - OpenCV 4.5.0 or higher
 - Dependencies (see requirements.txt)
+  - Requires `gpiozero` for GPIO trigger on Raspberry Pi.
 - Webcam or video capture device

 ## Installation